BurbSec/JohnnyBot/README.md

 ## Concurrency Model

 Note the bot uses both asyncio and threading for different purposes.
-DON'T CHNAGE THIS:
+DON'T CHANGE THIS:

 - **asyncio** is used for:
   - All Discord API interactions (primary event loop)